loginom/admin-guide-l10n/data-en/integrator/setup.md

 # Loginom Integrator Installation

-The installer file name: `LoginomIntegrator_6.x.x.msi`, where 6.x.x – figures denoting software version and release.
+The installer file name: `LoginomIntegrator_6.x.x.msi`, where 6.x.x – figures denote software version and release.

-> **Note:** The Loginom Integrator version must comply with the used Loginom server version.
+> **Note:** The Loginom Integrator version must comply with the Loginom server version being used.

-## Enable IIS Components
+## Enabling IIS Components

-It is required to execute the following command in the command line as an administrator:
+Execute the following command in the command line as an administrator:

 ```cmd
 dism /online /enable-feature /FeatureName:IIS-WebServerRole /FeatureName:IIS-WebServer /FeatureName:IIS-WebServerManagementTools /FeatureName:IIS-ManagementScriptingTools
 ```

-## Enable IIS Components for Loginom Integrator
+## Enabling IIS Components for the Loginom Integrator

-Installed NetFramework v4.5+ is required for the proper Loginom Integrator operation.
+Installed NetFramework v4.5+ is required for proper Loginom Integrator operation.

-It is required to install the following components:
+Installation of the following components is required:

-It is required to execute the following command in the command line as an administrator:
+Execute the following command in the command line as an administrator:

 ```cmd
 :: For windows 2008/7/2012/8: